chengsoonong/eheye/nathan_project/meeting_log.md

 After the code ran without errors I noticed that the prediction always saved an empty numpy array, so after some digging around in the script I found that they were only saving the prediction probabilities so I had to do a little more editing to make it work for regression and instead output the model prediction and not the model prediction passed through a softmax function.

 I was able to run the fine-tuning of the DNABERT model on the yeast data (PGD promoters) two times with different values for _adam_epsilon_ and see that the evaluation scores were improving with each iteration, which is promising.
-However, the scores so far are quite poor so some hyperparameter tuning will be required (R2 of 0.444 and 0.52).
+However, the scores so far are quite poor so some hyperparameter tuning will be required (R2 of 0.444 and 0.420).

 This weeks meeting I presented the DNABERT paper to Mengyan.
 Some things the three of us discussed:
-- There are 4 tasks, classifcation on yeast DNA and human DNA and regression on yeast DNA and human DNA.
+- There are 4 tasks, classification on yeast DNA and human DNA and regression on yeast DNA and human DNA.
 - We are missing the negative class for classification on the yeast data and the negative class for regression on the human data.
 - Hopefully I have some meaningful results with the yeast data soon so we can make a decision on what to do next (by the mid-semester break)